 Applicant must be in good standing with the IAHSAA and IGHSAU

 No previous application for membership or terminations of membership with the IAHSEA by any other person associated with the school within the last 365 days.

-When approved, the DEC will then be invited to the IAHSEA Slack, the official notification and communication tool of the IAHSEA.
+When approved, the DEC will then be invited to the IAHSEA Discord, the official notification and communication tool of the IAHSEA.
 When you join, you must format your name (first name) (last name) (school), so other DECs can find you.

 Step 6: You are now in probationary status!
 This means that you are able to participate in one title per season.
-You should now choose your first title, signups will be posted in the IAHSEA Slack:
+You should now choose your first title, signups will be posted in the IAHSEA Discord:

 Smash Brothers: Ultimate (Crew Battles), played on a single Nintendo Switch and requires five team members.